ww0228/meow-screen-cinemas/README.md

+# 🎬 Meow Screen Cinemas

-**Meow Screen Cinemas** is a responsive and user-friendly movie ticket booking website built for web development fundamentals coursework.
+Meow Screen Cinemas is a responsive and user-friendly movie ticket booking website built for web development fundamentals coursework.
 It allows users to browse currently screening films, check showtimes, and book tickets easily from any device.

 ## 🌟 Features
 - User registration and login with secure form validation